Common Stock Order Types (What You Need To Know)

-For beginners, it is probably best to use limit orders and avoid market orders.
+For beginner investors, it is probably best to use limit orders and avoid market orders.

-You can also consider demo trading to get a feel for how they all function.
+You can also consider demo trading for investors to get a feel for how they all function.

-Now you know about the common stock order types as well as some advanced stock market orders.
+Now you know about the most used stock order types as well as some advanced stock market orders.